Drama in Russian mountains as Winter Games get first downhill tie

 The cost of staging the Games, estimated at $51 billion - although that figure is disputed - and allegations of widespread corruption have also slipped from the headlines for now.

-In a blog published by Ekho Moskvy radio station, Viktor Shenderovich said 15-year-old figure-skating sensation Yulia Lipnitskaya should not be used to lend legitimacy to Putin.
+In a blog on the Olympics published by Ekho Moskvy radio station, Viktor Shenderovich said that 15-year-old figure-skating sensation Yulia Lipnitskaya should not be used to lend legitimacy to Putin.

-He drew parallels with a German shotputter who became a symbol of the 1936 Summer Olympics in Berlin, raising hackles among politicians in Russian parliament on Tuesday.
+He made parallels with a German shotputter who became a symbol of the 1936 Summer Olympics in Berlin, raising hackles among politicians in Russian parliament on Tuesday.

 For many Russians, victory in World War Two is the proudest moment in their country's checkered 20th century history.
 Some 27 million Soviet citizens died in the conflict.